aaaana/IoT/AWS IoT + Raspberry Pi + Temperature Sensora/README.md

 # Using Amazon Polly to make your sensor speak
-4. Project: Chapter 7: Using Amazon Polly to make your sensor speak o	Step 1: Prepare Raspberry Pi emulator + VirtualBox + Sense HAT Emulator o	References
-	DHT22 for Raspberry Pi
-o	Adafruit_Python_DHT
-	Raspberry Pi Tutorial: How to Use the DHT-22 o	Step 2: Continue the proces of Making your sensor speak o	Step 3: Update your portfolio about this project o	Step 4: Submit a PDF file document showing the procedure as part of the homework answers. o	Step 5: Submit the URL of your GitHub webpage as part of the homework answers.
-	GitHub directory structure
-
-	IoT
-	    AWS IoT + Raspberry Pi Emulator + Text to Speech

-o	References
-o	2022 Fall

 ## Access the AWS IAM dashboard on [aws iam](http://console.aws.amazon.com/iam/)

 ### Now you can configure your user to give permission to access Amazon Polly.